zama-ai/concrete-ml/docs/built-in-models/tree.md

 Using the maximum depth parameter of decision trees and tree-ensemble models strongly increases the number of nodes in the trees.
 Therefore, we recommend using the XGBoost models which achieve better performance with lower depth.
 {% endhint %}

+## Pre-trained models

+You can convert an already trained scikit-learn tree-based model to a Concrete ML one by using the [`from_sklearn_model`](../references/api/concrete.ml.sklearn.base.md#classmethod-from_sklearn_model) method.

 ## Example

 Here's an example of how to use this model in FHE on a popular data-set using some of scikit-learn's pre-processing tools.
 You can find a more complete example in the [XGBClassifier notebook](../tutorials/ml_examples.md).